"I think my child may have a special educational need; who can help me with this at Tanfield School?"

 In the Learning Support department we know how important a successful transition is to our pupils with Additional Needs.
-We provide extra visits for those who we feel will benefit from an enhanced transition with our transition support worker.
+We provide extra visits for those who we feel will benefit from an enhanced transition.
 Staff will also take opportunities to visit our feeder primary schools and get to know the pupils in their current setting.

 This gives us an opportunity to see what is currently in place for the pupil and how we can support them at Tanfield.
 Where needed, the Special Educational Needs Coordinator will attend the Annual Reviews to meet the current class teacher, parents and most importantly the pupil to ease any worries or concerns for the move to Tanfield.